 In a 1999 survey by the U.S. Department of Energy's National Renewable Energy Laboratory, 96 percent of drivers of city government fleet CNG vehicles rated the overall performance of their vehicles as excellent or very good.
 Among state fleet drivers, 85 percent rated performance of their dedicated CNG vehicles as excellent or very good.
-More than half of all dedicated CNG vehicle drivers said that they would recommend an alternative-fuel vehicle to others.91

-CNG vehicles could be positively received by consumers, especially for those applications that do not require maximum cargo space or driving long distances.
+More than half of all dedicated CNG vehicle drivers said that they would recommend an alternative-fuel vehicle to others.101 applications that do not require maximum cargo space or driving long distances.
 Adoption could be greater if public refueling opportunities are expanded, or if home refueling proves workable.
-And CNG vehicles will continue to be a solid option for vehicle fleets and urban settings, such as in airport ground shuttle service fleets and city transit agencies seeking to reduce localized pollution.
+And CNG vehicles will continue to be a solid option for vehicle fleets and urban settings.